-The Company's audit committee is currently comprised of three directors, Hernan Dorado Smith (Chair), Daniel Oliver, Jr. and Richard Silas.
-Messrs.
-Smith and Oliver are considered "independent" as that term is defined in applicable securities legislation.
-Mr. Silas receives a monthly consulting fee from the Company in consideration for providing corporate and administrative services and therefore in not "independent".
+The Company's audit committee is currently comprised of three directors, Ramon Davila (Chair), Daniel Oliver, Jr. and William Gehlen, all of whom are considered "independent" as that term is defined in applicable securities legislation.

 All three members of the Company's audit committee have the ability to read and understand financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements and are therefore considered "financially literate".